 How Does Stop Gap Coverage Work?

-However, monopolistic states—North Dakota, Ohio, Washington, and Wyoming—require businesses to purchase workers’ compensations through a state fund, and state fund policies exclude employer’s liability coverage.
+The state fund policies sold in these states do not include employer liability.
 This results in employers in monopolistic states being at risk of an employee’s accusation that their business is responsible for the employee’s injuries because it doesn’t have the appropriate coverage.
+This is why it is so important to purchase a stop gap policy if your regular workers’ comp excludes coverage for employer liability.

 Who Needs Stop Gap Coverage

-Stop gap coverage can be purchased from any provider that offers workers’ compensation.
-You can get it either through an agent or broker or by contacting a provider directly.
-It’s available as an endorsement for the workers’ compensation policy or as a standalone policy.
-If your business operates exclusively in one of the states with monopolistic workers’ compensation funds, it’s usually added as an endorsement to the general liability policy.
+A stop gap insurance policy can be purchased as a standalone policy or as an endorsement.
+If your business operates exclusively in one of the states with monopolistic workers’ compensation funds, it’s usually available as an endorsement of the general liability policy.

 Bottom Line

-If your business is operating in a monopolistic state, your workers’ comp policy is missing a key coverage: employer’s liability insurance.
+If your business is operating monopolistic, your workers’ comp policy is missing a key coverage: employer’s liability insurance.
 This gap in coverage exposes you to the cost of fighting a lawsuit.
 Stop gap insurance provides protection.

-As one of the leading workers’ compensation insurers in the United States, The Hartford can evaluate your situation and recommend the right coverage for your business and give you a quote for stop gap coverage.
+As one of the leading workers’ compensation insurers in the United States, The Hartford can evaluate your situation, recommend the right coverage for your business, and give you a quote for stop gap coverage.
 It’s the best workers’ compensation insurance provider, and its agents can help get you the right coverage in just minutes.